 So how do we combat this?
 How do we stay in our own lane?

-The free Be Purposeful workbook highlights key steps to achieving something: step two was to define the steps we need to achieve our intention (making a plan), and step three was to follow through, working steadily towards something (being purposeful).
+The free Be Purposeful workbook highlights key steps to achieving something: including making a plan and following through, working steadily towards something (being purposeful).

 That said, we can lose momentum, no matter how committed we are to our intention.
 Or we can come up against obstacles, resistance and struggles.
 In these moments, we need tools bring us back into a purposeful state of mind.

 Keep your inspiration close at hand; this might mean having your intention as the wallpaper on our phone or on a post-it note by our desk – a reminder somewhere we’ll see it every day.

 It can also be as simple as a single key word or a phrase stuck onto the fridge door.
 Or perhaps it's a few questions that we ask ourselves each morning to remind us of what we want to feel, do, or achieve.
 If we have multiple intentions, it might be all of these things!